• Improve this Doc

 Default value

-Default baseline coefficient is 300 seconds (last 5 minutes).
+The default baseline coefficient is 300 seconds (last 5 minutes).

 pass-action